FANTASTIC TALES!

 The recall of past lives that began with that first Vipassana retreat did not stop there.

-I’ve had a daily meditation practice ever since then – for more than 20 years – and as that practice deepened, so did my recall of older and older experiences.
+As my meditation practice deepened, so did my recall of older and older experiences.
 Memories began to come of different planets, different species, different dimensions, and other Universes.

-During this lifetime I have had some pretty dark experiences, but I’ve never physically hurt anyone or engaged in anything that could be considered evil, and I’ve always done my best to help others along with healing myself.
+During this lifetime I have had some pretty dark experiences, but I’ve never physically hurt anyone or engaged in any sort of behaviour that could be considered evil, and I’ve always done my best to help others, along with healing myself.

 But.
-I’ve lived quite a few lives as an evil fucker, I know that for sure.
+I’ve lived quite a few lives as a very evil fucker, I know that for sure.

-Vibrationally speaking, that leg was stuck in that claw, stuck in that bracing pattern, because it was representing, in this life, the karmic debt of all my past misdeeds from ALL my lives.
+Karmically-speaking, that leg was stuck in that claw, stuck in that bracing pattern, because it was representing, in this life, the karmic debt of all the past misdeeds from ALL my lives.

-It was told to me in meditation that this process of infection, transformation, and healing, was facilitating not only the emergence of what feels now like a brand new leg, it was the final debt paid for all the horrible, ignorant, violent things I had ever done.
+It was told to me in meditation that this process of infection, transformation, and healing, was facilitating not only the emergence of what feels now like a brand new leg, it was the final debt paid for all the horrible, ignorant, violent things I had ever done in the Multiverse.

 As Bill Murray once said, “So, I got that going for me.
 Which is nice.”